Zoie

 The room went cold.

-“I—what?”
+“I— what?”
 Zoie croaked.
 “Girlfriend?
 What do you mean, girlfriend?”

 “I mean,” he said gently, “the girl has come in a few times.
 Pretty little thing.
 Petite with long dark hair.
 Real Megan Fox vibes.
 She’s even called up here asking for him.
 I’ve worked here for about a year and a half, and she’s definitely not new.”

-Zoie could barely hold the burger bag anymore.
-Her grip loosened.
 She felt like she was about to pass out.
 "And the manager didn't call the police?"

 "Nope.
 She told him he was lucky she didn't have him arrested, though.
 She said she didn't want the police to be seen here since it would reflect poorly on the business.
 He started throwing a little fit, too."